 Consider skin needs over trends.

-Your phototype should be one of the key factors in deciding both what skin care ingredients you require and how much of these ingredients should appear in the products you use.
+Your phototype should be one of the key factors in deciding both what skincare ingredients you require and how much of these ingredients should appear in the products you use.
 Your phototype also helps to determine the ingredients you need to avoid.
-It’s no doubt comforting to follow trends, to try something that works for other people but like everything else in the world, the skincare industry, too, is working to serve a majority that may or may not look like you, that may not have the same skin problems as you do.
+It’s undoubtedly comforting to follow trends, to try something that works for other people, but like everything else in the world, the skincare industry is working to serve a majority that may not have the same skin problems as you.

-There is a reason why we go to the tailor when we want something unique and flattering.
+There's a reason why we go to the tailor when we want something unique and flattering.
 It’s because we all love to wear and use things that are made while keeping us in mind.
 So, when looking to treat skin conditions that are specific to you, always consider your phototype before concluding your skin care routine.
-Because your skin cannot be forced to fit into boxes.
+Your skin cannot be forced to fit into boxes.

 Ready to start properly caring for your skin?
 Find your perfect skincare formula now by heading here to customise your products!